 Delivery of your road vehicle into home consumption will only be authorised where ours and the Department of Agricultures requirements are met.

 What not to do

 It is important that you do not initiate importation of your road vehicle until

 after a VIA is issued to you.
 Without a valid VIA you should

 NOT make arrangements to transport your road vehicle to Australia.

-If your road vehicle is shipped to Australia before you have received a VIA, and/or your road vehicle arrives before your application is processed, you may incur significant storage costs and other charges (not Department of Immigration and Border Protection charges) until the Department clears your road vehicle.
+If your road vehicle is shipped to Australia before you have received a VIA, and/or your road vehicle arrives before your application is processed, you may incur significant storage costs and other charges (not what we charge) until we clear your road vehicle.

-The Department will only issue an ATD when you have a valid VIA for your road vehicle.
-The owner of any imported road vehicle that is not or will not be issued with a VIA may incur significant storage costs until the owner makes arrangements for the road vehicle to be:
+We will only issue an ATD when you have a valid VIA for your road vehicle.
+The owner of any imported road vehicle that is not or will not be issued with a VIA may incur significant storage costs until the owner makes arrangements for the road vehicle to be either:

 - destroyed at the owner's expense.